tensorflow/community/rfcs/20190308-addons-proxy-maintainership.md

 The easiest way to become a proxy maintainer is to respond to our monthly "request for help" emails.
-Subpackage maintainership will only be granted after substantial contribution has been made in order to limit the number of users with write perission.
-Contributions can come in the form of issue closings, bug fixes, new code, or optimizing existing code.
+Subpackage maintainership will only be granted after substantial contribution has been made in order to limit the number of users with write permission.
+Contributions can come in the form of issue closings, bug fixes, documentation, new code, or optimizing existing code.
 Submodule maintainership can be granted with a lower barrier for entry as this will not include write permissions to the repo.

 Additionally, Proxy maintainers are encouraged to co-maintain existing TensorFlow